 Administration.
-The ESPP is administered by the Company's Board or by one or more committees to which the board of directors delegates such administration (as applicable, the "ESPP Administrator").
+The ESPP will be administered by the Company's Board or by one or more committees to which the board of directors delegates such administration (as applicable, the "ESPP Administrator").
 Subject to the terms of the ESPP, the ESPP Administrator will have the complete discretion to establish the terms and conditions of offering periods under the ESPP, to interpret the ESPP and to make all decisions related to the operation of the ESPP.

 Shares Available for Issuance.
-Up to a maximum of 3,930,074 shares of Class A Common Stock may be issued under the ESPP, plus an annual increase in shares described below.
+Up to a maximum of two percent (2%) of the aggregate number of shares of the Company's Class A Common Stock issued and outstanding immediately after the Closing (as calculated after giving effect to the Redemption) may be issued under the ESPP, plus an annual increase in shares described below.

-On the first day of each calendar year during the term of the ESPP, beginning on January 1, 2023 and continuing until (and including) January 1, 2032, the aggregate number of shares of the Company's Class A Common Stock that may be issued under the ESPP will automatically increase by a number equal to the lesser of (a) one percent (1%) of the total number of shares of the Company's Class A Common Stock issued and outstanding shares on December 31 of the calendar year immediately preceding the date of such increase and (b) a number of shares of the Company's

-Class A Common Stock determined by the Company's Board.
+On the first day of each calendar year during the term of the ESPP, beginning on January 1, 2023 and continuing until (and including) January 1, 2032, the aggregate number of shares of the Company's Class A Common Stock that may be issued under the ESPP will automatically increase by a number equal to the lesser of (a) one percent (1%) of the total number of shares of the Company's Class A Common Stock issued and outstanding shares on December 31 of the calendar year immediately preceding the date of such increase and (b) a number of shares of the Company's Class A Common Stock determined by the Company's Board.
 Shares of the Company's Class A Common Stock issued under the ESPP may be authorized but unissued shares or treasury shares.
-As of September 1, 2022, no rights to purchase shares have been granted under the ESPP.
+As of the date hereof, no rights to purchase shares have been granted under the ESPP.

 Eligibility and Participation.
-All employees (including officers and employee directors) who are employed by the Company or a designated subsidiary (whether currently existing or subsequently established) or, solely in the case of an offering period that is not intended to qualify under Section 423 of the Code, a designated affiliate (whether currently existing or subsequently established), are eligible to participate in the ESPP, resulting in 458 employees (including seven executive officers, two of whom are employee directors) as eligible participants, as of September 1, 2022.
+All employees (including officers and employee directors) who are employed by the Company or a designated subsidiary (whether currently existing or subsequently established) or, solely in the case of an offering period that is not intended to qualify under Section 423 of the Code, a designated affiliate (whether currently existing or subsequently established), are eligible to participate in the ESPP, resulting in approximately 165 employees (including 3 executive officers, one of which is an employee director) as eligible participants.
 The ESPP Administrator may exclude certain categories of employees from participating in any offering period to the extent permitted by Section 423 of the Code, including part-time employees, seasonal employees, employees who have not completed a minimum period of service with the company and/or highly compensated employees.
-No employee will be allowed to participate in the ESPP if his or her participation in the ESPP is prohibited by local law or if complying with local law would cause the ESPP or an offering period that is intended to qualify under Section 423 of the Code to violate the requirements of Section 423 of the Code.
-In the case of an offering period that is not intended to qualify under Section 423 of the Code, the ESPP Administrator may exclude any individual(s) from participation if the ESPP Administrator determines that the participation of such individual(s) is not advisable or practicable.
+No employee will be allowed to participate in the ESPP if his or her participation in the ESPP is prohibited by local law or if complying with local law would cause the ESPP or an offering period that is intended to qualify under Section 423 of the Code, the ESPP Administrator may exclude any individual(s) from participation if the ESPP Administrator determines that the participation of such individual(s) is not advisable or practicable.
 Also, in accordance with Section 423 of the Code, no employee may be granted a right to purchase shares of the Company's Class A Common Stock under the ESPP if, immediately after such grant, such employee would own stock and/or hold outstanding options to purchase stock possessing 5% or more of the total combined voting power or value of all classes of stock of the Company or any parent or subsidiary (including in such calculation stock held directly or indirectly by or for the benefit of the employee and stock held by certain persons related to the employee).